DanielSmith/ThereThenThat_2017/README.md

 }
 ```

 You will need your own Google API key to use Google Maps.
-In index.html, Change "YOUR_GOOGLE_API_KEY" to your key:
+In index.html, Change "YOUR_GOOGLE_MAPS_API_KEY" to your key:

 ```
 <script async defer type="text/javascript"